 - Dry-cleaned clothing

-Some of these are continuous, others happen intermittently.
+Some of these are continuous factors, and others happen intermittently.
 In colder climates, there can also be a lack of ventilation due to weather.

 The effects of this pollution can happen immediately or after repeated exposures – it depends on your sensitivity.
-Consequences can be irritation of eyes, nose and throat, headaches, dizziness and fatigue, or long-term effects such as asthma or other respiratory diseases.
+Consequences can be irritation of the eyes, the nose, and the throat, headaches, dizziness, and fatigue, or long-term effects such as asthma or other respiratory diseases.

 So how to combat indoor air pollution and preserve good health?
 The EPA suggests removing the source of pollutants (particles or gases) and ventilating with clean outdoor air.